zazin/smart-relay/README.md

 ### Using Cloudflare Tunnel for Public Access

 The server can also create a Cloudflare tunnel to expose your local server to the internet.

+**Prerequisites:**
+- You must have the `cloudflared` CLI tool installed on your system.
+You can download it from the [Cloudflare website](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/installation/).
+- The `cloudflared` command must be available in your system's PATH.

 1. Enable Cloudflare tunnel in the configuration file at `~/.smart-relay/config.json`:
    ```json